Electrogravitational

 bodies acquire mass as a measure of inertia.
 The body mass can be expressed in

-terms of the luminosity of those graviton fluxes that interacted with the body
+terms of luminosity of those graviton fluxes that interacted with the body

 matter and transferred their momentum to it.
 In this case, the graviton